Building a Strong Remote Work Culture Through Communication and Collaboration

 Human Resource Management Systems

 To effectively create a robust remote work culture, HR teams must also have the right Human Resource Management System (HRMS) in place.
-Applications such as HR Cloud are essential to the creation of such a culture as they provide a centralized platform for managing remote teams.
+Applications such as HR Cloud are essential to the creation of such a culture as they provide a centralized platform for managing virtual teams.

 Virtual Private Networks

 One issue that remote workers commonly encounter is an inability to access key resources or cloud-based tools.
 This is due to the existence of geo-blocking restrictions, which preclude users from accessing specific sites or services if they are outside of a certain supported region.
-Needless to say, this can significantly hamper the productivity of remote teams, but VPNs can provide can play a major role in empowering remote teams to work effectively.
+Needless to say, this can significantly hamper the productivity of remote teams, but VPNs can play a major role in empowering virtual teams to work effectively.

 VPNs enable users to reroute their Internet traffic via remote servers, essentially acting as intermediaries between users and the websites they visit.
 This means that by installing a VPN client or VPN extension on their device, a remote worker can mask their IP address and change their location to access online services that they would not be able to otherwise.
 As a result, remote workers can easily access the tools they need to work together effectively, regardless of where they are.